Standard Length Sleeves

 Lay the sleeve flat, widest end upper most.

-Each sleeve fabric has different stretch characteristics and we have spent many, many hours developing individual patterns for each sleeve size.
+Each sleeve fabric has different stretch characteristics and we have spent many hours developing individual patterns for each fabric and sleeve size.

 From the widest opening first…